Why Are TRASH and VOID Distinct In Ren-C?

 The rise of generalized isotopes meant there wasn't merely a single state that couldn't be put in blocks...but a whole menagerie of antiforms.

 To fit into this menagerie correctly, the state that evaluated to produce an unset variable had to be a quasiform to make an antiform...not a quoted.
-So unsetting a variable became done with what was chosen to be the quasiform of the "SPACE RUNE!"... a lone tilde:
+So a lone apostrophe evaluated to a non-antiform--known as a BLANK!, which can be put in blocks and causes commas to appear:

 == ~